Postal Service governors back Louis DeJoy, say they are ‘thrilled’ with his performance

 Barger and Zollars said they were very pleased with the operational changes the postmaster general implemented.
 Barger told the Senate panel that DeJoy did not brief the governors on those policies — which included a stricter dispatch schedule on mail transportation that has forced postal workers to leave mail behind, and a ban on extra trips to ensure on-time delivery — but that the board was “thrilled” by the postmaster general’s performance.

 “The board is tickled pink, every single board member, with the impact he’s having,” Barger said.
 “He’s an excellent leader.
-He’s an excellent supply chain logistics savant.
+He’s an excellent supply-chain logistics savant.
 And I’m very, very pleased with his performance since coming on board.”

 Barger compared the service problems to a body that is sore after exercising and told lawmakers the changes were starting to “bear fruit.”